FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 This data must be assigned along with isohyetal contours that represent storm intensity as depth are reductions contours.

 .. image:: ../../img/Rain-Editor/rained006.png

-.. _real_rain_editor:

 Spatially Variable Rainfall NOAA Atlas 14
 ------------------------------------------

-Spatially variable rainfall data can be set up using depth area reduction factors in the RAINFALL.DAT file.
-The data format is inches (millimeters) at a point over total rainfall in inches (millimeters).
+Spatially variable rainfall can be modeled using depth-area reduction factors in the RAINFALL.DAT file.
+This file defines rainfall values in either inches or millimeters, where each value represents the depth at a specific point (typically the centroid of a grid element) relative to the total rainfall across the computational domain.
-The point is the centroid of each cell.
-The total rainfall area is the computational domain.

-The rainfall data is obtained from precipitation rasters.
-In the United States the rasters are calculated from isohyetal contours located the NOAA precipitation prediction website (NOAA, 2017).
+Rainfall input data are typically derived from precipitation rasters.
+In the United States, these rasters are generated from isohyetal contour maps provided by the NOAA Atlas series.
+Each raster corresponds to a specific precipitation frequency and duration
-One map is required for each precipitation frequency.
-The following example is a map of the 100yr 6hr storm prediction for Arizona.
-The legend represents total rainfall in inches.
+(e.g., 6-hour, 100-year storm).
+The example below shows a 100-year, 6-hour precipitation map for Arizona, with the legend indicating total rainfall depth in inches.

 .. image:: ../../img/Rain-Editor/rained007.png